fgasdia/RootsAndPoles.jl/README.md

 See [test/](test/) for additional examples.

+### Limitations

+Note about VoronoiDelaunay dependence using Float64.

 ## Citing

 Please consider citing Piotr's publications if this code is used in scientific work: